DanBrandt/EUVpy/README.md

 * EUVAC
 * HEUVAC
 * HFG (SOLOMON)

-**A note about running HEUVAC in particular:** The base code of HEUVAC is in Fortran, written by Dr. Phil Richards.
-To ensure it runs properly, the following should be done *after* cloning EUVpy:
-> git submodule update --init --recursive --remote

-Then, within the package folder, simply do the following:

-> . install_heuvac.sh

-This should only have to be done once.

 We note that SOLOMON in the literature can either refer to the empirical model between F10.7 and 81 day-averaged F10.7 centered on the current day (hereafter F10.7A) and EUV irradiance in 22 overlapping bands as described by Solomon and